 Blue Ridge Parkway

-NOTE: Parts of the Blue Ridge Parkway are currently closed due to construction; check the real-time closures before departing for your trip!
+Parts of the Blue Ridge Parkway may be closed due to construction; check the real-time closures before departing for your trip!

 Region: Blue Ridge Highlands